Why I Quit Being a Baha’i

 For years, if someone asked me “So, do you believe in god”?
 I’d give a vague answer, like the one I mentioned above, talking about some ineffable concept of unknowability that has nothing to do with prayer, fasting, or the afterlife.

-My personal, vague definition of “god” is nice and vague and has absolutely nothing to do with the “God” of religions.
+My personal, vague definition of “god” (which I wrote above) is nice and vague and has absolutely nothing to do with the “God” of religions.

 I never understood why there’d be an all-powerful being who wants you to have a relationship with them but who doesn’t show themselves, wants you to pray to them even with no concrete answer, requires you to fast, or many other things.

 The Baha’is give all kinds of metaphors for this, like a painting not being able to understand its painter.
-They’re poetic, but there’s no direct link between those and the things that religions people expect you to do, like abstaining from sex or to not consuming certain substances.
+They’re poetic, but there’s no direct link between those and the things that religious people expect you to do, like abstaining from sex or not consuming certain substances.

 Baha’is believe in an afterlife.
 Conveniently, there’s only “the Good Place”.
 Where you are in it depends on how many points you gain on Earth (really, it does seem a lot like the show!)
 But come on, there’s nothing special about humans.
 To believe in an afterlife is vanity.